smore-inc/react-native-segment-io-analytics/README.md

 # RNSegmentIOAnalytics

 Written by Tal Kain <tal@kain.net>

+## This project is no longer actively maintained.
+For Android Support and newer features in the Segment native library, check out [this library](https://github.com/leoilab/react-native-analytics-segment-io).

 Based on SegmentIO (https://segment.com) Analytics project.
 The iOS SDK can be found here: https://github.com/segmentio/analytics-ios